Bigyls/Bigyls-zsh-theme/README.md

 ![screenshot](ParoaPe-zsh-theme-screenshot.png)

-If you're not already using Zshell, switch to it by opening a terminal and enter: `chsh -s $(which zsh)`.
+If you're not already using Zshell, `sudo apt install zsh` then switch to it by opening a terminal and enter: `chsh -s $(which zsh)`.
 Then logout and login.
 Don't forget to copy anthing impotant like aliases over from `~/.bashrc` to `~/.zshrc`.
 Note: Kali Linux uses Zshell by default.

 Install Oh My Zsh: [https://ohmyz.sh/](https://ohmyz.sh/)